Is Merrill Edge Safe Merrill Edge rating

 Is Merrill Edge a Scam?

-Merrill Edge is based in the United States and is watched by several U.S. securities regulators.
-The main one is the Securities and Exchange Commission (SEC).
-Merrill’s SEC registration number for its brokerage business is 8-7221.
-Its SEC number for investment-advisory services is 801-14235.
-These two registrations cover Merrill Lynch operations and go back many years before Bank of America bought the firm, so there is a long history with both registrations.
+Merrill Edge is a U.S.-based company regulated by several American securities authorities.
+The first and most important is the Securities and Exchange Commission (SEC).
+Merrill’s SEC registration number for brokerage operations is 8-7221, and for investment-advisory services, it’s 801-14235.
+These two registrations cover Merrill Lynch's activities, and because they go back long before the company was acquired by Bank of America, there's a lot of historical information about them.

 Is Merrill Edge a scam?

-Besides the SEC, Merrill Edge is also regulated by FINRA, the Financial Industry Regulatory Authority.
-This gives Merrill Edge customers another layer of protection.
-Merrill’s FINRA registration number is 7691.
-This registration goes back to 1959, so there is a lot of information on Merrill Edge’s BrokerCheck profile.
-There are currently 1,466 disclosures, which is not a lot given the long history and the fact that Merrill Lynch is included.
+Besides SEC regulation, Merrill Edge is also overseen by FINRA (Financial Industry Regulatory Authority), which offers additional protection for its clients.
+Merrill’s FINRA registration number is 7691, and its registration history goes back to 1959, giving plenty of information on Merrill Edge's BrokerCheck profile.
+The profile currently lists 1,466 disclosures, which is not too many given the long history and the inclusion of Merrill Lynch's operations.

 Clearing Firm